 - 16. Slide the introducer fully out of the graft prior to peeling it away.
 To peel the introducer off the catheter shaft, crack the hub by applying pressure to the thumb tabs and then peel the sheath off the catheter.
 NOTE: When breaking the hemostatic valve in the sheath hub, the valve may stretch before separating. - a.
 Grasp the two "wings" and bend back until the valve assembly comes apart.
-Continue to peel the two wings until the introducer is completely separated from the catheter shaft (see Figure 5.14).
+Continue to peel the two wings until the introducer is completely separated from the catheter shaft (see Figure 5.16).

-Figure 5.14 Removing the Peel-Away Introducer (14 Fr Introducer shown)
+Figure 5.16 Removing the Peel-Away Introducer (14 Fr Introducer shown)

 - 17. Trim any excess graft and slide the blue suture hub into the graft.
 NOTE: The hub should be at the skin level and the length of the remaining graft material should be just long enough to secure the graft around the blue suture hub with all of the graft buried beneath the skin. - 18.
 Using heavy silk suture, secure the graft around the blue suture hub so that the position of the Impella Catheter can still be adjusted.
 Remove the vascular clamp adjacent to the axillary artery. - 19.
 The wound should be closed over the trimmed graft with the end of the blue suture hub clearly visible.
 Anchor the hub securely to the skin. - 20.
-If there is slack in the catheter, follow steps a-d below. - a) Pull the catheter back until an aortic waveform is present on the placement screen. - b) When the aortic waveform is present, pull the catheter back an additional 3cm for Impella 5.5 with SmartAssist.
-(The distance between adjacent markings on the catheter is 1 cm.) - c) Pull the yellow pin from the catheter anchor to secure the catheter in place.
-Discard the yellow pin. - d) The catheter should now be positioned correctly. - 21.
+If there is slack in the catheter, follow steps a-d below. - Loosen the Tuohy-Borst, pull the catheter back until an aortic waveform is present on the placement screen. - b) When the aortic waveform is present, pull the catheter back an additional 3cm for Impella 5.5 with SmartAssist.
+(The distance between adjacent markings on the catheter is 1 cm.) - c) RE-TIGHTEN THE TUOHY BORST - d) The catheter should now be positioned correctly. - 21.
 Extend the sterile sleeve.
-One end is pre-attached to the repositioning hub.
-Attach the other to the catheter.
+Attach one end to the repositioning hub and anchor the other to the catheter.